mojolicious/server-starter/README.md

 ```
 ## Launching servers / platforms without file descriptor pass support.

-  This module can be used with standard listening address, for platforms not supporting
+  This module can be used with other ways to pass the listening address, for platforms not supporting
   file description passing (like windows), or servers that can't reuse sockets passed
   as file descriptors.